150 YEARS STRONG

 Mary Matilda DeVeny (1860–1953)

-Mary was the first of the six to sign on to work at Columbia and from 1883 to 1885, Mary was the bookkeeper and assistant to Mr. Dewey.
+Mary was the first of the six to sign on to work at Columbia and, from 1883 to 1885, she was the bookkeeper and assistant to Dewey.
 In 1885, she took on a more remunerative teaching post at Mrs. Reed’s school in New York City, then taught math at the Bryn Mawr school in Baltimore until 1889.
-In 1890 she married Edmund A. Wasson, an Episcopal Church minister, whom she had met at Columbia.
-He had positions in New York, Montana, Jamaica, Canterbury (England), and Rome, but they lived most of their married life in Newark, NJ.
-Two sons survived childhood, diplomat Thomas C. Wasson and magic mushroom evangelist R. Gordon Wasson.
+In 1890, she married Edmund A. Wasson, an Episcopal Church minister, whom she had met at Columbia.
+He had positions in New York, Montana, Jamaica, Canterbury (England), and Rome, but they lived most of their married life in Newark, New Jersey.
+Two sons survived childhood, diplomat Thomas C. Wasson and and magic mushroom evangelist R. Gordon Wasson

 [Louisa] Adelaide Eaton (1860–1941)